Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: i theory with Hatano-Nelson-type matrix

-In this subsection, we use a concrete example—i$BF$ constructed by coupling $\ZZ_{n}$ topological orders—to demonstrate the correspondence between ZSMs and nonlocal braiding statistics in stacking direction.
+We use a concrete example—i$BF$ constructed by coupling $\ZZ_{n}$ topological orders—to demonstrate the correspondence between ZSMs and nonlocal braiding statistics in stacking direction.
 Before taking the $N\rightarrow \infty$ limit, the $K$ matrix of the i$BF$ theory writes